 We have a responsibility to make sure the citizens’ rights included in the EU Withdrawal Agreement and EEA EFTA Separation Agreement are being correctly followed by public bodies.

-One of the ways we do this is to ask EU and EEA EFTA (Iceland, Liechtenstein and Norway) citizens, and others, to report a complaint to us when they are concerned their rights have been, or might be, breached.
+One of the ways we do this is to ask EU and EEA EFTA citizens, their family members, and others, to report a complaint to us when they are concerned their rights have been, or might be, breached.